unfoldingWord-dev/translationStudio-Info/docs/dStart.rst

 How do I select what to work on?
 --------------------------------

-We recommend that you begin by translating Open Bible Stories.
-You can work your way through the Stories however you want, but we have found that Story #31 (see https://door43.org/en/obs/31) is a good first story to translate since it is short and easy to understand.
+When choosing what to work on, you need to consider several factors, such as the difficulty of the Bible book and the level of experience of the translators.
+Ultimately the local church decides what they want to work on.
 For more information read `Choosing What to Translate <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/ChoosingWhatToTranslate.rst>`_.

 How do I start a translation project?
 ------------------------------